Different Types Of Walkers For The Elderly – Learn Here!

 Different Types of Walkers For The Elderly - Rollator

-Four wheel rollators come with two wheels at the front and back of the walker frame.
-Rollator walkers are known for their safety and mobility.
-They provide you with the same stability and support that standard walkers do, but they have a wider base to ensure your footing is secure.
+Rollator walkers come in different designs with different types and numbers of wheels.
+The three-wheel walker and the four-wheel walker are the most common types of rollator walkers.
+Four-wheel rollators come with two wheels at the front and back of the walker frame, providing the same stability and support as standard walkers but with a wider base to ensure footing is secure.

-Rollators have brakes that slow you down and many have a seat for you to rest if needed.
-When you get to a standstill, the wheels can be locked to restrict the rollator from rolling away.
+Rollators are known for their safety and mobility, and they have brakes that slow you down.
+Many rollators also have a seat for resting if needed, and the wheels can be locked to restrict the rollator from rolling away when at a standstill.
 The front wheels are usually swivel and perform the steering in most models, much like a car.

 Support Walker